-Stems of Great Indian Plantain (A. reniforme) have 6 to 8 angles and are grooved and with a purplish tint as the example in these photos shows.
+Stems of Great Indian Plantain (A. reniforme) have 6 to 8 angles, are grooved and have a purplish tint as the example in these photos shows.
 Stems of Pale Indian Plantain (A. atriplicifolium) are usually green, without angles, smooth, some minor striations and sometimes with a whitish bloom.
 Stems of both can be 3 to 9 feet high and unbranched below the floral array.

-Leaves: Larger upper leaves of both plants have veins palmately arranged, 3 to 5 main veins.
+Leaves: Larger upper leaves of both plants have 3 to 5 main veins veins palmately arranged.
 On Great Indian Plantain the upper leaves are fan shaped with pointed teeth and green on both sides.
 Pale Indian Plantain has rounded triangular shaped upper leaves that are pale beneath.
 The basal leaves of both are much larger, ovate to heart-shaped, lobed or with large teeth.

 The floral array of both have erect tubular whitish flowers of indistinguishable parts, that appear in somewhat flat topped corymbs atop the stems.